Rhonda gets justice for state's "worst case of child abuse"

 "One day I got out through the toilet block and swam the Brisbane River," she said.

-"I didn't know there were sharks until after, thank God.
+"I didn't know there were sharks in the river until after, thank God.

 "That place used to be for convicts… there were skeletons in the basement.
 Some of the nurses knew that because if we mucked up they threatened to put us down there; the dark dungeon they called it."